Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 Epicure has great wine, food, salads, and vanilla milkshakes.
 They often will have a DJ late at night.
 The crowd isn’t too young or odd and you will likely meet new people there.

-You can find 2nd floor at 3/1 Abovyan Street near Yerevan’s Republic Square and Northern Avenue.
+You can find the 2nd floor at 3/1 Abovyan Street near Yerevan’s Republic Square and Northern Avenue.
 You can find Epicure at 40 Pushkin Street in Yerevan.

 Other Possible Places to Visit in Yerevan